 With the establishment of a General Commission on Religion and Race by The United Methodist Church in 1968, Woodie W. White became its first General Secretary, serving in that capacity until 1984 when the North Central Jurisdictional Conference elected him to the episcopacy and he was assigned to the Illinois Area (1984-1992).
 Bishop White was assigned to the Indiana Area in 1992, and he retired there in 2004.
 He is now serving as Bishop-in-Residence at Candler School of Theology, Emory University.

 Bishop White holds honorary doctoral degrees from Adrian College, Rust College, McKendree College, Illinois Wesleyan University, McMurry College and Evansville University.
-He holds numerous other honors, including a Distinguished Alumni Award from Boston University, an Urban Award from the U.S. Government Office of Economic Opportunity, and the Distinguished Service Award from the United Committee on Negro History.
+He holds numerous other honors, including a Distinguished Alumni Award from Boston University.
 He was on a four-person task force to examine racism and race relations in Australia and New Zealand for the Committee to Combat Racism of the World Council of Churches.
 He participated in preaching missions in Chile, Argentina, and Brazil.
-He has served as part-time faculty at Wesley Theological Seminary and Howard University School of Religion.
 He has written extensively for denominational and ecumenical periodicals and is coauthor of Racial Transition in the Church, Confessions of a Prairie Pilgrim, and Conversations of the Heart.